desto-git/scrollbar.js/README.md

 - Also having to deal with passing events to the actual element was too fiddly

 Put the content into a nested div:
-- This is the one I settled with, as it can feel the most natural, at the expense of more work to integrate it into ones website
+- This is the one I settled with, as it feels the most natural, at the expense of more work to integrate it into ones website
 - Messes with the content, so if content is dynamically added, extra care must be taken
 - Eventually conflicts with existing CSS rules